gcanti/fp-ts/docs/modules/ReadonlyNonEmptyArray.ts.md

 ## matchRight

-Break an array into its initial elements and the last element
+Break a `ReadonlyArray` into its initial elements and the last element.

 **Signature**